tamj0rd2/ModRDN/README.md

     1. Go to Start > Run
     2. Type `control userpasswords2` and click ok
     3. Untick `Users must enter a user name and password to use this computer`
+3. Add a permanent shared folder to the VM
+    1. Go to your VM's settings > Shared folders
+    2. Click the Add button
+    3. Set the folder path to <ICInstallationDirectory>/SDK
+    4. Tick `Auto-mount`
+    5. Set the Mount Point to `z:\`
+    6. Tick `Make Permanent`
+    7. Make sure that within the VM you are able to browse to `Z:\ModRDNDevelopment`
-3. Add `VBoxManage.exe` to your host machine PATH.
+4. Add `VBoxManage.exe` to your host machine PATH.
 It is located in the VirtualBox installation folder

 All done!
 Now any time you want to build the code, you just need to run `./build.ps1` from powershell on your host machine, assuming you are already CD'd into this ModRDNDevelopment directory